Race Pro

-Race Pro is a sim racing video game developed by SimBin Studios (later Sector3 Studios) and published by Atari exclusively for Xbox 360.
+Race Pro is a sim racing video game developed by SimBin Studios (later Sector3 Studios and KW Studios) and published by Atari exclusively for Xbox 360.
 The game is described as having "ultra realistic car models" with cars ranging in power from 200 hp to 1000 hp.
 The game uses the new Lizard game engine whereas the PC SimBin games used the Gmotor engine.
 This marks the first console game completed and released by SimBin.

-The game uses the ISI (RFactor) game engine under license.
-It features cars and drivers from the 2007, 2006 and the original 1987 FIA World Touring Car Championship seasons, as well as the European F3000, Formula BMW, Mini Challenge and Caterham cup.
-The game also has three GT categories, on top of this it has racing Radicals and road cars which are the Audi R8, Koenigsegg CCX, Koenigsegg CCXR and Dodge Viper.
+Race Pro features cars and drivers from the 2007, 2006 and the original 1987 FIA World Touring Car Championship seasons, as well as the European F3000, Formula BMW, Mini Challenge and Caterham cup.
+The game also has three GT categories; on top of this it has racing Radicals and road cars which are the Audi R8, Koenigsegg CCX, Koenigsegg CCXR and Dodge Viper.

 The drivers in the game are mostly real people, such as Tiff Needell, Tor Graves, and all the Touring car drivers of the 2007 FIA WTCC championship.